EvanFajarr/EvanFajarr/README.md

   </a>
 </p>

-## ⚡ Fun Fact
+## ⚡ About Me

-I love programming, web design, anime, and listening to music.
-I graduated in 2023 from SMK N 1 Bantul, specializing in Software Engineering.
+I'm currently working remotely at DV9 International, specializing in software engineering.
+I have a passion for programming, web design, anime, and listening to music.
+I graduated in 2023 from SMK N 1 Bantul with a specialization in Software Engineering.
 I live in Bantul, Yogyakarta.